VegaDeftwing/OpGuidesHugoSrc/content/Other/fediverse.md

 {{< /speech >}}

-Along with that, clearly a big part of the **indie**web is being **inde**pendent, so, big corprate websites, even if they fit everything else don't count.
+Along with that, clearly a big part of the **indie**web is being **inde**pendent, so, big corporate websites, even if they fit everything else don't count.

 ## Putting it all together